Alex3DLabs/Klipper_Configs/Voron/0/0.1/ReadMe.md

 These are my current Klipper configs for My Voron 0 v0.1 LDO kit.

-Current Setup

-Currently setup with a Mini Afterburner, Dragonfly BMO and a Nevermore V4
+Configurationo for BTT SKR Mini E3 V2, running a Mini Afterburner, Dragonfly BMO and a Nevermore V4